avinashzen123/TOGAF/Artifacts_Deliverabls.md

 ## Phase A: Architecture Vision
 **Stakeholder Map Matrix**

-**Value Chain Diagram**: Provides a high-level orientation view of an enterprise and how it interacts with the outside world Value Chain diagram focuses on presentational impact.
+**Value Chain Diagram**: Provides a high-level orientation view of an enterprise and how it interacts with the outside world.
+Value Chain diagram focuses on presentational impact.
 The purpose of this diagram is to quickly on-board and align stakeholders for a particular change initiative, so that all participants understand the high-level functional and organizational context of the architecture engagement

 **Value Stream Map** : A family of diagrams representing a definitive listing of an end-to-end collection of value- adding activities that create an overall result for a customer, stakeholder, or end user.

 **Solution Concept Diagram** : provides a high-level orientation of the solution that is envisaged in order to meet the objectives of the architecture engagement.
 This diagram may embody key objectives, requirements, and constraints for the engagement and also highlight work areas to be investigated in more detail with formal architecture modeling.

 **Business Model Diagram** : A model describing the rationale for how an enterprise creates, delivers, and captures value.